Signs of Depression

 - Weight loss

-Despite a loss of interest in work or loss of concentration and attention, some men with depression may work longer hours than usual to avoid showing signs of the condition.
+Despite a loss of interest in work or loss of concentration and attention, some men with depression may work longer hours than usual, possibly to avoid showing signs of the condition.

-While the signs of depression may differ somewhat between men and women, treatment is generally the same and typically includes talking to a mental health professional and taking antidepressant medication where recommended.
+While the signs of depression may differ slightly between men and women, treatment is generally the same and typically includes talking to a mental health professional and taking antidepressant medication where recommended.
 Men experiencing symptoms of depression are advised to consult a medical practitioner.
 If you think that you might have signs of depression, try using the Ada app to find out more about your symptoms.

 Signs of depression in teens and young adults

-Teenagers can also experience depression, but it may be difficult for their caregivers to recognize the symptoms, and many cases go undiagnosed.
-Signs of depression in teens may differ somewhat to those that present in adults, and may include the following:
+Teenagers can also experience depression, but it may be difficult for their caregivers to recognize the symptoms, and many cases go undiagnosed and untreated.
+16 Signs of depression in teens and young adults may differ somewhat to those in adults, and may include the following: 17

 - Seeming annoyed by everything and everyone

 - Being argumentative and picking fights

 - Responding to minor provocations with emotional outbursts